stormpath/stormpath-sdk-java/extensions/spring/docs/source/config.rst

 Refreshingly, the |project| doesn't require any configuration at all as long as the following conditions apply:

 #.
 You added the |project| .jar and its transitive dependencies to your web application's ``/WEB-INF/lib`` directory.
-This happens automatically if you use a Maven-compatible build tool like Maven or Gradle to :ref:`specify the spring-boot-starter-stormpath-thymeleaf dependency <dependency-jar>` in your project build configuration.
+This happens automatically if you use a Maven-compatible build tool like Maven or Gradle to :ref:`specify the stormpath-thymeleaf-spring-boot-starter dependency <dependency-jar>` in your project build configuration.

 #.
 Your web application can read the ``$HOME/.stormpath/apiKey.properties`` file :ref:`mentioned in the Quickstart <get-api-key>`.